 Smaller-scaletradies and workers also need to be careful, even if they don’t import products and operate on a small scale.
 Many homeowners are guilty of purchasing materials online to save costs, and then seeking out tradespeople to install them.
 It’s advised that you source any materials your client needs on their behalf, and that you choose local suppliers.

 If you suspect that you might be dealing with asbestos in a shipment, or on a construction site, it’s always better to be safe, rather than sorry.
-Contacting a company to test the area is quick and affordable, and could save your business’s reputation, as well as the health of your employees.
+Contacting an Asbestos Removal company in Sydney or Brisbane to test the area is quick and affordable, and could save your business’s reputation, as well as the health of your employees.